Search powered byGoogle

 Regulatory

-The council has eight regulatory committees responsible for the functions which the executive, by law, can not undertake or those that the council has agreed should not be considered by the executive.
+The council has six regulatory committees and associated sub-committees responsible for the functions which the executive, by law, can not undertake or those that the council has agreed should not be considered by the executive.
 The committees are all cross-party and can include cabinet members.

 The seats on most committees will be held by councillors in a way that reflects the political makeup of the council so the party with the majority will also hold the most seats on committees.
 Most of the meetings take place in public unless confidential issues are to be discussed.